gvwilson/sensibleadventures/wrestler/wrestler.md

 That gives us, what, two weeks, maybe three?
 Just straight up the river into the foothills, that's all."

-"You will find better furs to starboard,"
+"You will find better furs to the east,"
 Walker comments neutrally after a moment.
 He wears southern-style gloves rather than Anuat mitts, Argasdottir notices.